Non Treatment Physical Activity Promotion In Physio Practice

 The Future of Physical Activity Promotion

 Improving physio’s knowledge is crucial to increasing promotion of NTPA in Australia.
 Physios also need to be empowered to promote NTPA.
 Empowerment may result from advertising physical activity recommendations as a service.
-This is because advertising can make non treatment physical activity guidelines more compatible with traditional physio practice.
+This is because advertising can make non-treatment physical activity guidelines more compatible with traditional physio practice.

 Call us at Erko Physio today to book an appointment to discuss your exercise regimen.
 Our highly qualified and experienced team will be happy to see you when available.
-They’ll discuss what you can do to return to perfect form and keep chronic disease at bay.
+They’ll discuss what you can do to return to healthy living and keep chronic disease at bay.
 We’ll work with you to develop a structured exercise plan that suits your schedule and gets you fit in no time.

 We operate Monday to Friday between 7:00am and 8:00pm, so don’t delay, call us today.